PBRjr/Fantasy_Novel/Scene strange altered.md

 Vale scrambled to his feet, upturned dirt and dust obscuring his vision and drying his throat.
 He turned to run.
 He only made it a few steps before an unseen force tackled him to the ground.
 A sudden pain rushed into his left shoulder, accompanied by a tearing sensation as the creature ripped its claw from his back.
 Cries of excitement from behind him served as a backdrop for the pain that quickly overwhelmed Vale's senses.
 He tried to scream but the air in his lungs had already abandoned him.

-He pushed against the ground, trying to get his feet under him, but the altered casually shoved hi
+He pushed against the ground, trying to get his feet under him, but the altered casually shoved him back to the ground.
+It let out another maniacle chuckle.
+Vale stayed there, paralyzed on the ground, waiting for it all to end.
+He was pretty sure he could still move his body, and in fact, he was mostly uninjured, apart from the wound on his back.

+That's not why he remained unmoved.
+This creature had not commanded Vale to stop fighting, nor did it inject anything into his veins.
+No, Vale chose to lay down.
+He chose to cower in the dirt.